eastonqin/code.org-projects/README.md

 (10) Get 2 number limits input by the user, Display all the numbers divisible by 7 within those 2 numbers using ‘for’ loop. : https://studio.code.org/projects/applab/rqZhMCy9_nOEUaO5kjv9Sk0Mj8yGkp-PKpQ6Jj4UllU

+(11) get 2 numbers input from the user as the limit //display all the numbers divisble by 4 between these two limits in reverse order.:https://studio.code.org/projects/applab/vLCnCAjbVAqpmDFduRCIN61WAenrZ6HM6eb4Shw7VmU